williamclocksin/williamclocksin/README.md

 Other projects include a program for OCR of historical Syriac manuscripts and printed books.
 This has been used to transliterate about 20% of the world's corpus of Syriac into a form that can be used by scholars.
-It handles the three main scripts of Syriac, and has also been used to tranliterate othe connected script languages such as Arabic and Urdu.
+It handles the three main scripts of Syriac, and has also been used to transliterate other connected script languages such as Arabic, Urdu, and English cursive handwriting.

 I have also written the software for the next generation of automatic number plate recognition for UK car number plates.